PrincyGiva/PrincyGiva/README.md

 - 👋 Hi, I’m @PrincyGiva
-- 🧙‍♂️ I'm the frontend wizard at Giva.
+- 🧙‍♂️ I'm a frontend wizard at Giva.
 - 💻 Let's geek out together as we build the future of the web, one commit at a time! ✨